Alexhuszagh/minimal-lexical/README.md

 1.e7
 ```

 Therefore, to use the library, you need functionality that extracts the significant digits to pass to `create_float`.
-Please see [simple-example](examples/simple.rs) for a simple, annotated example on how to use minimal-lexical as a parser.
+Please see [simple-example](https://github.com/Alexhuszagh/minimal-lexical/blob/master/examples/simple.rs) for a simple, annotated example on how to use minimal-lexical as a parser.

+# Algorithms

+For an in-depth explanation on the algorithms minimal-lexical uses, please see [lexical-core#string-to-float](https://github.com/Alexhuszagh/rust-lexical/tree/master/lexical-core#string-to-float).

 # Minimum Version Support